Danjavia/PWA-ReactJS-Starter-Pack/README.md

 [![graphql-up](http://static.graph.cool/images/graphql-up.svg)](https://www.graph.cool/graphql-up/new/?source=https://raw.githubusercontent.com/Danjavia/PWA-ReactJS-Starter-Pack/master/blog.schema)

-Here is an GraphQL endpoint ready for using with the starter.
-It was setted in your .env and .env.local files
+Here is a GraphQL endpoint ready for use with the starter.
+It was settled in your .env and .env.local files

 You can get more info about **Graphql-up** on [https://graph.cool](https://www.graph.cool/graphql-up/).

-Related starter schema is [Here](https://github.com/Danjavia/PWA-ReactJS-Starter-Pack/blob/master/blog.graphqls)
+Related starter schema is [Here](https://github.com/Danjavia/PWA-ReactJS-Starter-Pack/blob/master/blog.schema)

 # Deploy Your Progressive Web Application

 It's very simple.

-You can deploy using [https://surge.sh](Surge.sh) cli
+You can deploy using [Surge.sh](https://surge.sh) cli

 For installing it's simple to run.